voltrue2/gracenode/src/rpc/README.md

 Buffer.BlockCopy(seqBytes, 0, packet, 6, uint16Size);

-// add payload at the offset of 8 Buffer.BlockCopy(msg, 0, packet, 8, msg.Length);
+// add payload at the offset of 8
+// if you are using encryption, encrypt msg Buffer.BlockCopy(msg, 0, packet, 8, msg.Length);

 // add magic stop symbol: magic stop symbol is uint 32 4 bytes